 If you need help, you can always call the HHSC Ombudsman's Office.
 The HHSC Ombudsman's Office can answer your questions and help you understand what to do to handle your problem.
-See Chapter 2, Section J, page 29for more information on ombudsman programs.
+Refer to Chapter 2, Section J, page 30 for more information on ombudsman programs.